information

 2. 2.
 Any person who intentionally fails to state the full value of an improvement.

 3. C. Penalties and interest merged with tax.
-Any accrued interest and imposed penalties under the provisions of this Section shall be merged with and become a part of the construction excise tax required to be paid under this Chapter 6.08.
+Any accrued interest and imposed penalties under the provisions of this Section will be merged with and become a part of the construction excise tax required to be paid under this Chapter 6.08.
 If delinquency continues, requiring additional penalty and interest calculations, previously assessed penalty and interest are added to the tax due.
 This amount becomes the new base for calculating new interest amounts.

 6.08.100 Enforcement by Civil Action.